Fri. Sept. 20

 Beginning at 11 a.m.
 Sept.
 29, you can listen to live music by acclaimed musicians Scott August, Randy Granger, Rona Yellow Robe and Joseph L. Young, and participate in family-friendly games, nature activities and mind-body-spirit workshops.

 Vendors will be available at 11 am, offering a variety of items, including handmade flutes, singing bowls, local food, arts, crafts, jewelry, stones and essential oils.

 To learn more, visit www.SweetgrassFest.com.

-Programs and activities will still be held at the library, whenever possible.
+Programs and activities are still being held at the library.
 However, library staff asks for patron's patience during renovations.
 For more information, visit the library's website.